MattiaEffendi/MattiaEffendi/README.md

 # Hi, I'm Mattia 👨🏻‍💻

-I'm a 20 y/o software developer and student.
-I am mainly interested in full-stack web development and mobile development.
+I'm a 21 y/o software developer and DevOps engineer.
+At the moment i work as a DevOps engineer, but my experience also features full stack web development and mobile development.
-I'm also interested in DevOps, and a big fan of CI/CD.

 ## My projects